Getting Started with MaxTAF

 Follow the instructions to parameterize your script where you wish the data to be changed, so that you may modify your script parameters in the ‘main’ tab.

-All you need to do in your test case script is get the data driven parameter you set previously in the parameters section (via mxService for example)) and use them like you would with any other parameters:
+All you need to do in your case script is get the data driven parameter you set in parameters (via mxService for example) and use them like you would with normal parameters:

 Spreadsheet: